MilenTecle/coffee-ceremony/README.md

 The Nunito Sans font is the font used on the whole website.
 The font was imported via [Google Fonts](https//:fonts.google.com).
 Sans Serif is the backup font.

 ## Wireframes
-The wireframes were produces via Balsamiq.
+The wireframes were produced via Balsamiq.

 [Desktop Wireframe](docs/wireframes/Desktop.png)